tjira/hazel/README.md

 ### Additional Calculations

-* Analytical Gradient for HF
+* Gradients for HF (analytical) and MP2 (numerical)
-* Numerical Gradient for MP2
+* Numerical hessians and frequency analysis for HF and MP2
-* HF and MP2 Optimization
+* HF and MP2 steepest descent optimization

 ## 🛠️ Compilation